sstok/contributing/code/patches.rst

 Each time you want to work on a patch for a bug or on an enhancement, create a topic branch:

+..
+XXX This should be changed to a Gush command (to ensure the remote is up-to-date)

 .. code-block:: bash

     $ git checkout -b BRANCH_NAME master